magosil86/getmstatistic/README.md

 ## Getting help

-To learn about mstatistic updates, report bugs, ask questions about the mstatistic, suggest new features or just interact with other users, sign up to the [getmstatistic]() google group.
+To suggest new features, learn about getmstatistic updates, report bugs, ask questions about the mstatistic, or just interact with other users, sign up to the [getmstatistic](https://groups.google.com/forum/#!forum/getmstatistic) mailing list.

+## Code of conduct
+Contributions are welcome.
+Please observe the [Contributor Code of Conduct](https://github.com/magosil86/getmstatistic/blob/master/CONDUCT.md) when participating in this project.

 ## References
 Harbord, R. M., & Higgins, J. P. T. (2008).
 Meta-regression in Stata.
 Stata Journal 8: 493‚Äì519.

 ## Acknowledgements.
 Roger M. Harbord’s metareg command for computation of standardized predicted random effects which are then incorporated into calculations for the _M_ statistics.

 ## Authors.
 Lerato E. Magosi, Jemma C. Hopewell and Martin Farrall.

 ## Maintainer.